LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Factor out FileAttachmentEntry from FileAttachmentContainer
 * Rename FileListing to FileListingForm and factor out the file listing component from that into a separate FileListing component
 * Allow FileListingForm to optionally include a read-only set of files (available for download only)
+* Change check for reinitializing FileAttachmentContainer to look only for a change in the initial file set

 ### version 0.3.0